-At-line and/or in-line measurements were carried out at several locations.
+At-line/in-line measurements were carried out at several locations.
 Seven parameters often measured at Danish waterworks were included: flow, pressure, dissolved oxygen, pH, conductivity, temperature and turbidity.
-In addition, at-line ammonium concentrations were measured spectrophotometrically in triplicate every 40 min during the start-up period using the Amtax sc ammonium analyzer (Hach, USA).
+In addition, at-line ammonium concentrations were measured spectrophotometrically in triplicate every 40 minutes during the start-up period using Amtax

+5 SC ammonium analyzer (Hach, USA).

 Physical tests included pressure profiles which were registered manually by inserting a digital manometer (LEO Record, KELLER AG, Switzerland) in the 13 filter media ports on each filter (Fig. 1).
 Values were corrected for the height difference of the ports.
-Turbidity and suspended solids were measured in backwash samples and reported previously (Breda et al., 2016).
+Turbidity and suspended solids were measured in backwash samples and reported previously (Breda et al. 2016).

-Chemical analysis of water samples included the substances iron, manganese and ammonium, which were analyzed according to the manufacturer's instructions with the standard kits LCK320/321/521, LCK304 and LCW532, respectively, using a spectrophotometer (DR 3900, Hach, USA).
+- 10 Chemical analysis of water samples included the substances iron, manganese and ammonium which were analyzed according to the manufacturer's instructions with the standard kits LCK320/321/521, LCK304, and LCW532, respectively, using a spectrophotometer (DR 3900, Hach, USA).
 Concentration of nitrite was analyzed by Standard Methods 4500-NO2 (B) (APHA/AWWA/WEF, 1989).
 Samples for iron and manganese were not filtered as tests showed that virtually all iron and manganese passed through 0.45 μm filters (data not shown).
-Additional standard water quality parameters (Table 1) were analyzed by Eurofins, Denmark.
-Composite backwash samples were analyzed for iron, manganese and calcium fines by Standard Methods 3120 (APHA/AWWA/WEF, 1989) following acid digestion by Eurofins, Denmark.

-Microbiological analyses were performed by Eurofins, Denmark, and included measurements of four bacterial counts: colony forming units (CFU) at 22 °C, CFU at 37 °C, coliforms and E. coli as required in the national drinking water regulations.
-Further, ATP (adenosine triphosphate) of 1 g filter media collected from depths 10, 50, 130 and 190 cm from Filter 1 and 2 was measured using the deposit and surface analysis (DSA) kit and the PhotonMaster $^{\text{TM}}$ (both LuminUltra Technologies Ltd., Canada) according to the manufacturer's instructions.
+Additional standard water quality parameters (Table 1) - 15 were analyzed by Eurofins, Denmark.
+Composite backwash samples were analyzed for iron, manganese and calcium fines by Standard Methods 3120 (APHA/AWWA/WEF, 1989) following acid digestion by Eurofins, Danmark.
+Microbiological analyses were performed by Eurofins, Denmark and included measurements of four bacterial counts; colony forming units (CFU) at 22 °C, CFU at 37 °C, coliforms and E. coli as required in the national drinking water regulations.
+Further, ATP of 1 g filter media collected from depths 10, 50, 130 and 190 cm from Filter 1 and 2 was measured using the - 20 deposit and surface analysis (DSA) kit and the PhotonMaster[TM] (both LuminUltra Technologies Ltd., Canada) according to the manufacturer's instructions.

-DNA was extracted in triplicate from 200 mg filter media samples using the PowerBiofilm® DNA Isolation Kit (Mo-Bio Laboratories Inc., USA) according to the manufacturer's instructions.
-DNA concentration and purity was evaluated spectrophotometrically by determining the UV absorption at 260 nm (A260) and the A260 / A280 ratio, respectively, by using a NanoDropTM 1000 Spectrophotometer (NanoDrop Technologies, USA).
+DNA was extracted in triplicate from 200 mg filter media samples using the PowerBiofilm® DNA Isolation Kit (MoBio Laboratories Inc., USA) according to the manufacturer's instructions.
+DNA concentration and purity was evaluated spectrophotometrically by determining the UV absorption at 260 nm (A260) and the A260/A280 ratio, respectively, by using a NanoDrop[TM] 1000 Spectrophotometer (NanoDrop Technologies, USA).
 The two extractions with the highest DNA amount and purity were analyzed using qPCR.

-Quantitative analysis using qPCR was performed for total bacteria (eubacteria), total archaea, ammonium-oxidizing bacteria (AOB), Nitrospira, Nitrobacter and Leptothrix with group-specific 16S rRNA gene primers (modified from Degrange and Bardin, 1995; Ferris et al., 1996; Siering and Ghiorse, 1997; Hermansson and Lindgren, 2001; Graham et al., 2007; Porat et al., 2010), while quantification of ammonium-oxidizing archaea (AOA) was performed with group-specific primers (modified from Francis et al., 2005) targeting the functional amoA gene coding for the enzyme ammonium monooxygenase.
-PCR was performed with 25 μL reaction mixtures containing 12.5 μL of 2× iQ SYBR Green Supermix (Bio-Rad Laboratories, Inc., Denmark), 500 nM of each primer, 10 ng template DNA, and DNase- and RNasefree water to 25 μL.
-PCR was performed with a MX3000 real-time PCR system (Stratagene, USA) using optimized programs based on the mentioned references.
+Quantitative analysis using qPCR was performed for total bacteria (Eubacteria), total Archaea, ammonium oxidizing bacteria (AOB), Nitrospira, Nitrobacter and Leptothrix with group specific 16S rRNA gene primers (modified from Degrange and Bardin 1995; Ferris et al. 1996; Siering and Ghiorse 1997; Hermansson and Lindgren 2001; Graham et al. 2007; Porat et al.

+30 2010), while quantification of ammonium oxidizing archaea (AOA) was performed with group-specific primers (modified from Francis et al. 2005) targeting the functional amoA gene coding for the enzyme ammonium monooxygenase.
+PCR was performed with 25 μl reaction mixtures containing 12.5 μl of 2×iQ SYBR Green Supermix (Bio-Rad Laboratories, Inc., particles are classified as bacteria or abiotic particles.

+Denmark), 500 nM of each primer, 10 ng template DNA and DNA/RNAse free water to 25 μl.
+PCR was performed with a MX3000 Real Time PCR system (Stratagene, USA) using optimized programs based on the mentioned references.

-Planktonic bacteria were measured at-line every 10 min throughout the start-up period in finished water with a bacterial monitor (GRUNDFOS BACMON, Grundfos Holding A/S, Denmark).
-This optical sensor system utilizes a light source, a camera arrangement and an image analysis system to quantify individual particles in a flow cell (Hojris et al., 2016).
-The particles are classified as bacteria or abiotic particles.
+Planktonic bacteria were measured at-line every 10 minutes throughout the start-up period in finished water with a bacterial monitor (GRUNDFOS BACMON, Grundfos Holding A/S, Denmark).
+This optical sensor system utilizes a light source, a camera arrangement and an image analysis system to quantify individual particles in a flow cell (Hojris et al. 2016).
+The